oskarrough/slaytheweb/README.md

 ## How to work on the code

+You will need `yarn` or `npm` installed on your computer.

-1. `yarn build` downloads ESM dependencies into ./public/web_modules
+1. Run `yarn build` once.
+It downloads ESM dependencies into ./public/web_modules
-2. `yarn start` starts a local file server on ./public folder
+2. Run `yarn start` to start a local file server

 - The `public/game` folder contains the game engine
 - The `public/index.html` and `public/ui` is an example interface/website